Cocolabs-SAS/cocorico/doc/installation-windows.md

 Before starting coding, make sure that your local system is properly configured for Cocorico.

-Execute the `check.php` script to make sure that your local system is properly configured for Cocorico:
+Execute this script to make sure that your local system is properly configured for Cocorico:

-    php app/check.php
+    php bin/symfony_requirements

 The script returns a status code of `0` if all mandatory requirements are met, `1` otherwise.